abdelhossam/Drakesmith/README.md

-# 🚀 Blacksmith ERC1155 - NFT Minting & Forging (on Polygon)
+# 🚀 Drakesmith - NFT Minting & Forging (on Polygon)

-A fully decentralized ERC1155-based NFT system, built to demonstrate Solidity smart contract development with **minting, forging, operator-controlled execution, and cooldown mechanisms**.
+A fully decentralized ERC1155-based NFT system, built to demonstrate Solidity smart contract development with **minting, forging, operator-controlled execution,** and **cooldown mechanisms**.
 The system consists of two core contracts:

 1. **Blacksmith_ERC1155.sol** – The ERC1155 token contract with minting and burning functionalities.
 2. **Blacksmith.sol** – The logic contract handling **cooldowns, burning rules, and token forging**.